Tier standard topology

 It’s the highest level of recognition where very few are certified with this level globally.
 It meets or exceeds all the requirements of tier III, it is the strongest architecture (design & facility) or tier level for data centers and concurrently counts larger costs too.
 There is hardly any downtime in this level IF the host abides by the standards & guidelines given by the Uptime Institute.
 It also provides onsite backup along with more than required or expected operations.

-Redundant capacity or redundancy defines here alternative systems that can be used as a substitute during shutdown, failure or any temporary disruption.
+Redundant capacity or redundancy defines here alternative systems that can be used as a substitute during the shutdown, failure, or any temporary disruption.
 In layman’s terms, more the tier level, more can be the dependability is the basic theory behind.
 Complexities, performance, CAPEX and OPEX increase with each tier level.

 - Embrace the Future with Cloud Computing! - September 8, 2015